johnsonandjohnson/junco/.github/pull_request_template.md

 - [ ] (Have you updated the changelog.md ?)
 - [ ] (Have you included proper unit tests for the new functionalities introduced ?)
+- [ ] (Have you updated NAMESPACE and pkgdown.yml files for new exported functions ?)